karthik2522/Network-Security-Lab/README.md

     • Step 11: Output

 ## Experiment 02
+### Perform an experiment to grab a banner with telnet and perform the task using Netcat
 ### I ) Using Telnet
     • Step 1:  Press Windows + R
     • Step 2: Enter the below command